infretis/infentory/chignolin/infretis_output.md

 #### The crossing probability
-Another interesting property we can inspect is the crossing probability (right figure below), which is the probability of reaching a given value of the order parameter, given that you start in state A. The crossing probability is constructed from the local crossing probabilities using either point matching or WHAM.
-These are the probabilities that you cross interface $i+1$ given that you are part of the [i+] ensemble.
+Another interesting property we can inspect is the crossing probability in `Pcross.txt` (right figure below), which is the probability of reaching a given value of the order parameter, given that you start in state A. The crossing probability is constructed from the local crossing probabilities in `ploc_unscaled.txt` using either point matching or WHAM.
+The local crossing probability is the probability that you cross interface $i+1$ given that you are part of the [i+] ensemble.
 The local crossing probabilities are a useful check that the interfaces are placed adequately.
 In an ideal case, all interfaces have the same crossing probability.

 ![probabilites](https://github.com/user-attachments/assets/7cfff00e-960d-433d-8c15-0732ba721d32)